surajrimal/Population-Structure-Inference-using-Machine-Learning/README.md

 Visualize result using DSTRUCT
 •	Prepare clustering output into suitable DSTRUCT file
-•	Use Adobe Illustrator to convert DSTRUCT file into Image format Compare the result of using different parameter and conclude the best
+•	Use Adobe Illustrator to convert DSTRUCT file into Image format Compare the result of using different parameter and conclude the best one